 The first question that should come to mind is if there is a flat fee for every visit, why do we even need to select a code?
 Why not just bill every established patient visit a 99212?
 CMS explains that they considered establishing a single code for all visits but felt that it would be too much of a disruption to current billing systems.
-It would also add to confusion since this proposal only applies to Medicare patients and there is no guarantee other payers would adopt the changes.
-So they elected to continue to use the current code set, and they do say that billing a 99202/99212 for all visits would be appropriate.
+It would also add to confusion since this proposal only applies to Medicare patients, and there is no guarantee other payers would adopt the changes.
+So they elected to continue using the current code set, saying that billing a 99202/99212 for all visits would be appropriate.

-The next question is why address only office visits and not hospital visits?
-Here, CMS was concerned that if they reduced physician documentation requirements there could be downstream effects on a hospital’s ability to meet the Conditions of Participation and they did not have the time to analyze those implications and act accordingly.
+The next question is, why address only office visits and not hospital visits?
+Here, CMS was concerned that if they reduced physician documentation requirements, there could be downstream effects on a hospital’s ability to meet the Conditions of Participation.
+They did not have the time to analyze those implications and act accordingly.
 So, for now, most hospital documentation remains status quo.

-Instead, what CMS is proposing is that a physician may pick the E&M code based on the current system, the amount of time spent with the patient, or solely based on medical decision-making (MDM) guidelines for the code.
-The option to choose time would change in that it would be based completely on total face-to-face time with the patient and not limited to visits where over 50 percent of the visit is counseling and/or coordination of care as it is at present.
+Instead, what CMS proposes is that a physician may pick the E&M code based on the current system, the amount of time spent with the patient, or solely based on medical decision-making (MDM) guidelines for the code.
+The option to choose time would change in that it would be based completely on total face-to-face time with the patient and not limited to visits where over 50 percent of the visit is counseling and coordination of care as it is at present.

 As an example of using MDM as the sole factor, if you have a patient with type II diabetes, hypertension, and hyperlipidemia, you review their pertinent history, review their recent labs, and advise them to continue their medications, you have moderate complexity medical decision-making and can choose 99214.
-You would not be required to meet the detailed history or detailed examination requirements to bill that code as would be required with the current guidelines.
-Of course, if the examination you feel is warranted for the visit includes 12 bullets, or an extended history with 4 elements of the history, two to nine items of review of systems and one social history item is warranted, that is fine.
-But if only vital signs and a foot examination are warranted, then that is all you need to perform and of course document.
+You would not be required to meet the detailed history or examination requirements to bill that code as the current guidelines require.
+Of course, if the examination you feel is warranted for the visit includes 12 bullets or an extended history with four elements of the history, two to nine items of review of systems, and one social history item is warranted, that is fine.
+But if only vital signs and a foot examination are warranted, then that is all you need to perform and, of course, document.
 I think this is a proposal we all can embrace.

 The other overlooked part of the proposal is the add-on codes for primary care services.
-Although not of great value, the cumulative effect of this code added to every primary care service can be up to $20,000 a year for a primary care physician.
-It should be noted that CMS is proposing to allow certain specialists, such as cardiology, ENT, urology, and interventional pain to also bill an add-on code for primary care services they provide, and CMS has given their add-on code a higher weight.
-I personally find this a bit insulting to primary care physicians who once again are being “devalued” compared to procedure-oriented specialists but we should not look a gift horse in the mouth.
+Although not of great value, the cumulative effect of this code added to every primary care service can be up to $20,000 yearly for a primary care physician.
+It should be noted that CMS is proposing to allow certain specialists, such as cardiology, ENT, urology, and interventional pain, to bill an add-on code for primary care services they provide, and CMS has given their add-on code a higher weight.
+I find this a bit insulting to primary care physicians, who once again are being “devalued” compared to procedure-oriented specialists, but we should not look a gift horse in the mouth.

-While it is important for physicians to continue to express their dislike of the CMS proposal to “blend” office visit rates, I’d like to see a groundswell of support for the CMS proposal to allow time or MDM to be adopted for choosing the appropriate E&M code, along with support for the new primary care add-on service code.
-I would hope that CMS would see the benefit to physicians and patients by separating these proposals and adopting these two for 2019.
+While physicians need to continue to express their dislike of the CMS proposal to “blend” office visit rates, I’d like to see a groundswell of support for the CMS proposal to allow time or MDM to be adopted for choosing the appropriate E&M code, along with support for the new primary care add-on service code.
+I hope that CMS will see the benefit to physicians and patients by separating these proposals and adopting these two for 2019.